ApprenticeAI/frapy/docs/topics/settings.rst

 .. warning::

-    HTTP/2 support in Scrapy is experimental, and not yet recommended for production environments.
-Future Scrapy versions may introduce related changes without a deprecation period or warning.
+    HTTP/2 support in Frapy is experimental, and not yet recommended for production environments.
+Future Frapy versions may introduce related changes without a deprecation period or warning.

 .. note::

-    Known limitations of the current HTTP/2 implementation of Scrapy include:
+    Known limitations of the current HTTP/2 implementation of Frapy include:

     -   No support for HTTP/2 Cleartext (h2c), since no major browser supports HTTP/2 unencrypted (refer `http2 faq`_).